-- 1 Have everyone's clue pages on a table near the entrance so people can collect their page and their name tag as they arrive.
-Or hand them to your guests as they arrive. - When everyone has arrived, read The Rules to everyone. - 3 Have each suspect introduce themselves to the group by saying their character's name and a few words about themselves from their description. - 4 Check that everyone has read the "The Suspects" pages.
+- 1 Give each guest their name tag and a small safety pin to attach it with. - 2 When everyone has arrived, read The Rules to everyone. - 3 Have each suspect introduce themselves to the group by saying their character's name and a few words about themselves from their description. - 4 Check that everyone has read the "The Suspects" pages.
 If they haven't, give them a few minutes to read them quickly.
-There may be important clues in "The Suspects" pages. - Ask the guests to meet and mingle and find out information.
-Make sure everyone tells the people they meet about their clues and that everyone participates.
-You may like to encourage people who are shy by asking them a question or two.
-Once people find out things they think may be important, they can also pass that on to the people they meet. - 6 Serve your First Course (if you are serving various courses, otherwise, just make the food available and let people know they can eat it during the party). - Have the police officer (or someone else) read the police report and then let people mingle some more and serve some more food. - For the murder version only: Have an authority read out the Urgent Police Update and then let people mingle some more and serve some more food. - 9 Have the lawyer (or someone else) read the will and then let people mingle some more and serve some more food. - 10 Serve hot drinks and after dinner mints (if applicable). - 11 Ask each person to think about who did it and why and how they did it.
+There may be important clues in "The Suspects" pages.

+- 5 Serve the First Course of your meal or have dips available.
+Generally we don't recommend you continue with the clues while people are eating unless you are pressed for time. - 6 Hand out the clue booklets.
+You should give each person their clues for all acts.
+As you give it to each person, tell them not to open it until you say so.
+When you are ready, tell everyone to turn to Act One.
+Do Act One.
+Make sure everyone reads out all their clues and that everyone participates.
+You may like to encourage people who are shy by asking them a question or two. - 7 Serve the Second Course of your meal (if applicable). - 8 Do Act Two.
+Serve Dessert (if applicable). - 9 Do Act Three. - 10 Serve hot drinks and after dinner mints (if applicable). - 11 Ask each person to think about who did it and why and how they did it.
 Ask them to write down their final choice.
-When they are ready, go around the group and ask everyone who they think did it and why and how they did it.

-- 12 After everyone has had a guess, take the Who Did It pages out of their sealed envelope and read as specified. - 13 Present the prizes (if you are providing these).
+When they are ready, go around the group and ask everyone who they think did it and why and how they did it. - 12 After everyone has had a guess, take the Who Did It pages out of their sealed envelope and read as specified. - 13 Present the prizes (if you are providing these).
 If more than one person guesses correctly, give the prize to the person who has the most correct answers as to how and why the person did it.
 You may like to also give a prize for the person who has the best (or most creative) costume.